Macabacus Merger Model Template: Improve Your M&A Analysis

 Merger Model

 The Macabacus merger model implements advanced M&A, accounting, and tax concepts, and is intended for use in modeling live transactions (with some modification, of course).
 Advanced functionality includes multiple financing and capitalization scenarios, third-party financing, target debt repayment, asset or stock deal structure, IRC Section 338 elections, net operating losses and their limitation under IRC Section 382, and more.
-Given the complexity of this template, be sure you are comfortable with how to build an operating model and a M&A model.
+Given the complexity of this template, be sure you are comfortable with how to build an operating model and an M&A model.

-Excel Template Preview
+The Macabacus Excel Merger Model Template Preview

 To access this free merger model template, see the instructions below the preview.